Delta Hydrae: Characteristics

+Its inner companion, δ Hydrae Ab, is a red dwarf star, with 0.58 times the mass, 0.54 times the Sun's radius, and an effective temperature of 3,973 K. It may form a common envelope system when the primary evolve into a red giant.

-The companion has a visual magnitude of 11.15.
+The outer companion has a visual magnitude of 11.15.
 X-ray emissions have been detected from this location in space, which may be coming from a companion star.

 Name and etymology

 In the catalogue of stars in the Calendarium of Al Achsasi Al Mouakket, this star was designated Lisan al Shudja, which was translated into Latin as Lingua Hydri, meaning the snake's tongue.
 This star, along with ε Hya, ζ Hya, η Hya, ρ Hya and σ Hya (Minchir), were Ulugh Beg's Min al Azʽal, "Belonging to the Uninhabited Spot".